Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 3. Not Doing Company Research Beforehand

-Following on from our last point, why even have a sales interview if you don’t research the company beforehand?
-Before your meeting, it would be best to learn everything you can to make yourself knowledgeable about the role, the company and potential colleagues.
+Following on from our last point, why don’t you even have a sales interview if you don’t research the company beforehand?
+Before your meeting, it would be best to learn everything you can to become knowledgeable about the role, the company, and potential colleagues.
 Not doing so will be a direct waste of the interviewer’s time, and they will likely not take you seriously.

 What to Do Before Sales Interviews